piegope/doc/docs/en/server/privileged-access-management/checkout-process.md

 A license is required to enable the Privileged Access Management (PAM) module.
 Please contact our [sales department](mailto:sales@devolutions.net) for more information about the license.
 {% endsnippet %}

 This topic will cover both the [PAM checkout process](#checkout) and the [PAM checkout using a custom time frame](#checkout-with-custom-time).
-The latter option is especially useful for planned maintenance outside of normal work hours, when approvers aren't available.
+The latter option is especially useful for planned maintenance outside of normal work hours, when approvers are not available.

 ## Checkout
 1. In the web interface for {{ en.DVLS }}, make sure you are connected to the right data source.